A scope of Non-Profit Organization

 - NGOs funding and support is from the public, the government of foundations rather than customers or clients.

-- NGOs are exempted to taxes
+- NGOs are exempted from taxes

 - NGOs have an obligation to donors and the public rather than stockholders to accomplish its mission.